lr-m/lr-m.github.io/static/media/td-2022-10-30-cheap-games-console-teardown.b2178c93d80c161b8071.md

 ![esp32.PNG](/assets/images/cheap_and_cheerful_400_in_1/esp32.PNG)

-To confirm which devices were sending what information, I used the logic analyzer on the USB port when a controller is connected, and when a controller is not connected.
+To confirm which devices were sending what information, I used the logic analyser on the USB port when a controller is connected, and when a controller is not connected.
 The console sends the 'clock' pulse, as well as the 'options' pulse, and the controller sends its response.
 I'll need to configure the ESP32 to send the same pulses that are sent by the console.

 The created demo sketch sets GPIO pins 16 and 17 to be outputs (latch and pulse), and pin 18 to be an input (response).
 The ESP32 sends a pulse on the latch line, and in the middle of each pulse on the pulse line, checks if the value on the controller response line is low.
 If so, it knows that the controller has specified that that index has been selected.
 We know from our earlier analysis which buttons correspond to which indexes (minus the two weird buttons), so we can use this value to output onto the display which buttons have been pressed.